JohnBadri/top-todo/README.md

 ## Contribution

 Feel free to contribute to the project by suggesting new features or improvements.
-You could propose enhancements like email syntax verification or more complex password requirements.